samegens/lolin32-lite-blink-rust/README.md

 runner = "espflash flash --monitor --chip esp32 --baud 921600"
 ```

-This will reduce upload time.
+This will reduce upload time by about a factor four.
+If upload fails, remove the increased baud rate.

 ## Build and run project